Training structure

 Faculty of Science

-The aim of this course is to illustrate, through the study of rocks from the Maures massif, the fundamental concepts taught in magmatic and metamorphic petrology courses, and to apply techniques for characterizing deep crustal deformed rocks.
-In the field, particular attention will be paid to (1) textural and mineralogical description leading to rock identification; (2) characterization of the source and type of magmatism; (3) identification of protoliths and characterization of the degree of metamorphism; and (4) recognition of structural objects and analysis of deformation.
+This internship aims to illustrate, through the study of rocks from the Maures massif, the fundamental concepts presented in magmatic and metamorphic petrology courses, and to apply techniques for characterizing deeply deformed crustal rocks.
+In the field, particular attention will be paid to (1) textural and mineralogical description leading to the identification of rocks; (2) characterization of the source and type of magmatism; (3) identification of protoliths and characterization of the degree of metamorphism; and (4) recognition of structural objects and analysis of deformation.

-A geological cross-section will be drawn across a varied range of rocks, from surface detrital deposits to the base of the lower crust.
-The Variscan geological history of the Maures massif will be complemented by a study of Permian volcanism in the neighboring Esterel massif.
+A geological cross-section will be surveyed across a varied set of rocks, ranging from surface detrital deposits to the base of the lower crust.
+The Variscan geological history of the Maures massif will be supplemented by a study of Permian volcanism in the neighboring Esterel massif.

 Earth Physics